A Strange and Mystifying Story: Media

+Volume list

 Reception

 Holly Ellingwood of ActiveAnime praised the 'quite striking' design of the therianthrope, and enjoyed his background story in the second volume.
 Michelle Smith found the background story incongruous with the otherwise "crude" presentation of the therianthrope in the rest of the series.
 Leroy Douresseaux praises the "slow burn", the "anticipation of consummation" in the work, and compares the story to Danielle Steel's fiction.
 Danielle van Gorder praised the character development, especially of the secondary characters, and the manga artist's easily distinguishable character designs.
 Van Gorder found the second volume "a bit disjointed", as it jumps around in time, showing the progress of the characters' relationship.